EMT vs. Cosmetologist License FAQ

 To start in the field of cosmetology, you get a cosmetology license, just as you would get an EMT license to start in the field of emergency medicine.
-(While states offer easier-to-obtain licenses within the cosmetology field, such as manicurist, esthetician, hairstylist or shampooer, these are subfields, not stepping stones toward a higher-level license as EMT is for paramedic.)
+(While states offer easier to obtain licenses within the cosmetology field, such as manicurist, esthetician, hairstylist or shampooer, these are subfields, not stepping stones toward a higher-level license as EMT is for paramedic.)

-More to the point, the relevant question is not where various licenses rank on a totem pole within an industry, but how the license requirements relate to the purpose of licensing—public health and safety.
+More to the point, the relevant question is not where various licenses rank on a totem pole within an industry but rather how the license requirements relate to the purpose of licensing—public health and safety.
 On that score, the work of cosmetologists is even less comparable to that of paramedics.
 Paramedics perform intubations, administer pharmaceuticals, and are trained to deal with major life-threatening events like heart attacks and serious physical trauma.
 Cosmetologists, needless to say, do none of these things.
-The fact that the training requirements to become a cosmetologist are more on par with the training requirements to become a paramedic than with the requirements to become an EMT does nothing to justify cosmetology requirements.
+The fact that the training requirements to become a cosmetologist are more on par with the requirements to become a paramedic than with the requirements to become an EMT does nothing to justify cosmetology requirements.
 Quite the opposite: It simply raises the question of what cosmetologists are doing that is as dangerous as the work paramedics are called on to perform.

 Put simply, the comparison to paramedics dodges rather than answers the fundamental question here: Do aspiring cosmetologists face training requirements that outstrip legitimate public health and safety justifications and that may serve only as a barrier to entry—and a significant debt burden?

 Occupational licensing has gained attention and concern across the political spectrum in recent years because it creates real problems.
-A growing body of research finds it acts as a barrier to work, raises costs for consumers, inhibits geographic mobility, and acts as a drag on the economy—with scant evidence that licensing protects public safety.
+A growing body of research finds it acts as a barrier to work, raises costs for consumers, inhibits geographic mobility and acts as a drag on the economy—with scant evidence that licensing protects public safety.